-In addition to the prebuilt effect methods, jQuery provides a powerful .animate() method that allows us to create our own custom animations with fine-grained control.
+In addition to the pre-built effect methods, jQuery provides a powerful .animate() method that allows us to create our own custom animations with fine-grained control.
 The .animate() method comes in two forms.
-The first takes up to four arguments:
+The first takes up to four arguments, which are as follows:

-- An object of style properties and values, which is similar to the .css() argument discussed earlier in this chapter - An optional duration, which can be one of the preset strings or a number of milliseconds - An optional easing type, which is an option that we will not use now, but which we will discuss in it in Chapter 11, Advanced Effects - · An optional callback function, which will be discussed later in this chapter
+- 1. A map of style properties and values-similar to the .css() map discussed earlier in this chapter - An optional speed which can be one of the preset strings or a number of milliseconds - 3.
+An optional easing type an advanced option discussed in Chapter 11, Advanced Effects - 4.
+An optional callback function which will be discussed later in this chapter

-All together, the four arguments look like this:
+All together, the four arguments look similar to the following code snippet:

 '''

 .animate({property1: 'value1', property2: 'value2'},

-duration, easing, function() {
+speed, easing, function() {

 alert('The animation is finished.');

 }

 );

 '''

-The second form takes two arguments: an object of properties and an object of options:
+The second form takes two arguments: a map of properties and a map of options: